 There are several possible causes for hyperkeratosis, and the most likely is genetics.
-Certain breeds including Dogues de Bordeaux, retrievers, and terriers are especially prone to developing this skin condition.
+Dogue de Bordeaux, retrievers, and terriers are breeds especially prone to developing this skin condition.
 If that’s the case and the dog’s parents passed on the genetic predisposition, symptoms usually appear by the time the dog is one year old.

-Leishmaniasis: This disease is spread by parasites most often carried by sandflies.
+This disease is spread by parasites most often carried by sandflies.
 It can affect the dog’s fur, skin, and abdominal organs.
-It can be treated with medication.
+You can treat it with medication.

-Pemphigus Foliaceus: Characterized by scaly blisters, this autoimmune disease is relatively common in dogs.
+Characterized by scaly blisters, this autoimmune disease is common in dogs.
 Diagnosis requires a biopsy, but it can be treated with immunosuppressive medication.

 How is it Treated?

 There is no cure for canine hyperkeratosis.
 Young dogs might not show signs of it bothering them at first, but if left untreated, their “hairy paw pads,” can become extremely sensitive.
-It may be painful to walk or stand for too long a time, and traversing hard, hot, or cold surfaces can be especially difficult.
+It may be painful to walk or stand for too long.
+Also, traversing hard, hot, or cold surfaces can be especially difficult.
 It’s important to treat the condition to manage symptoms and keep dogs on their feet.
 Here are a few ways to do it.